dart-lang/language/working/2509-private-named-parameters/feature-specification.md

 #### Only allow the syntax where it's meaningful

-At the language level, this proposal only allows `_` in a named parameter when doing so is *useful and meaningful*.
-It doesn't allow *any* named parameter to start with underscore, only a named parameter that declares or initializes a private instance field.
+At the language level, this proposal only allows `_` in a named parameter when doing so is *useful and meaningful* because it declares or initializes a private instance field.
+If the named parameter does neither of those, this proposal still prohibits the parameter from having a private name.

 A private named parameter *looks weird* since privacy makes little sense for an argument name and makes even less sense for the local parameter variable.
 (We